Legitimate Work-From-Home Jobs That Pass a Higher Bar

 Tax preparation is often home-based and seasonal, but it is also highly rules-driven, which makes AI risk an important filter here.

-Best entry-level work-from-home jobs
+Best entry-level work-from-home roles to evaluate

-Best lower-AI-risk work-from-home jobs
+Best lower-AI-risk work-from-home roles

 How to spot legitimate work-from-home jobs

 Remote-job search is noisy because scammers know convenience sells.
-The safest path is to evaluate the role category first, then the employer, then the offer details.
+Evaluate the role category first, then the employer, then the offer details.

 - Clear employer identity, normal interview flow, and no upfront payment requests.